-If ICE locates you on the street, at work, or at court, you have less legal protections than if you were inside your home.
-The interactions are often quick; they might call out your name or ask you to confirm your name or identity and then arrest you.
+If ICE stops you on the street, at work, while driving a car, or at court, you have fewer legal protections than if you were inside your home.
+The interactions are often quick; the officer might call out your name or ask you to confirm your name or identity and then arrest you.